adr1enbe4udou1n/blog/content/posts/05-build-your-own-docker-swarm-cluster-part-4/index.md

 Now we'll creating the `matomo` DB with dedicated user through above *phpMyAdmin*.
 For that simply create a new `matomo` account and always specify `10.0.0.0/8` inside host field.
 Don't forget to check *Create database with same name and grant all privileges*.

 Then go to <https://matomo.sw.dockerswarm.rocks> and go through all installation.
 At the DB install step, use the above credentials and use the hostname of your data server, which is `data-01` in our case.
+At the end of installation, the Matomo config files will be stored in `config` folder for persisted installation.

+{{< alert >}}
+Avoid to use `/mnt/storage-pool/matomo:/var/www/html` as global volume, otherwise you'll have serious performance issues, due to slow network files access !
+Moreover, it'll be more efficient for every Matomo updates by just updating the docker image.
+{{< /alert >}}

 [![Redmine](matomo.png)](matomo.png)